KPU Brewing has its own state-of-the-art, award-winning teaching brewery

 Diploma in Brewing and Brewery Operations

-KPU's Brewing and Brewery Operations program is the only brewing diploma of its kind in British Columbia, the first brewing program in Canada recognized by the Master Brewers Association, and our students and brewery have won numerous awards over the years, including more recent wins at the 2022 Canada Beer Cup, 2022 Canadian Brewing Awards, 2022 US Open Beer Championship (bronze) and 2022 BC Beer Awards.
-Prior to the pandemic, KPU was named a top brewing school in North America winning awards in the US Open College Beer Championship and was also named Brewery of the Year at the 2019 BC Beer Awards
+KPU's Brewing and Brewery Operations program is the only brewing diploma of its kind in British Columbia, the first and only brewing program in Canada recognized by the Master Brewers Association, and our students and brewery have won numerous awards over the years, including more recent wins at the 2022 Canada Beer Cup, 2022 Canadian Brewing Awards, 2022 US Open Beer Championship (bronze) and 2022 BC Beer Awards.
+Prior to the pandemic, KPU was named a top brewing school in North America winning awards in the US Open College Beer Championship and was also named Brewery of the Year at the 2019 BC Beer Awards.

 This program was developed in consultation with the BC Craft Brewers Guild and an Advisory Committee consisting of local brewmasters, brewery owners and industry experts, and taught by award-winning instructors with decades of brewing and beer industry experience.

 For more information about the program email us at email@example.com, or contact the Future Students' Office at 604-599-3030 or firstname.lastname@example.org.For international students, please contact email@example.com.